I always recommend to brands that they should move from a last click tracking mentality to one that ascertains value across the sales funnel.

 Essentially multi click attribution often results in redistributing ‘credit’ from the end of the sales funnel and giving some back to the start of the customer journey.
 E.g. more generic keywords (PPC & SEO), review sites and blogs (affiliate), Social Media in general, etc.

 Let’s now take a specific acquisition channel and look at the challenges within it.
-If we take Affiliate marketing, often voucher code and cash back sites ‘steal’ the sale at the end and add relatively little value to KPI’s such as awareness.
+If we take Affiliate marketing, often voucher code and cash back sites ‘steal’ the sale at the end and add less value to KPI’s such as awareness.
 If you looked in your affiliate reports then you would see, in my opinion, an often unfair weighting to these channels.
 Multi Click Attribution modelling helps you realise this and ensures you do not forget about sub channels such as review, blog and comparison sites that actually convinced the person to purchase in the first place.
-I sat through a presentation from EBay a couple of years ago and they had seen real value by advancing their affiliate tracking technology system by utilising multi click attribution and sale windows to justify commissions for certain affiliates/ types.
+I sat through a presentation fomr EBay a few years ago and they had seen real value by advancing their affiliate tracking technology system by utilising multi click attribution and sale windows to justify commissions for certain affiliates/ types.

 Finally phone tracking understanding is something that can benefit from the multi click attribution treatment.
 For phone tracking (dynamically serving a different phone number on landing pages or every keyword that received a click) you would then receive a richer picture of how phone enquiries and direct sales affect the marketing mix and you might also discover that certain keywords that did not convert amazingly well online convert much better over the phone.
 These could include detailed question search strings, heavy items whose delivery terms are not straight forward and might require a phone call for clarification, etc.